emperorofmars/stf_documentation/src/guide/blender/slot_link.md

 *(I.e. a run-cycle and a walk-cycle for the same character.)*

 This is unfortunately impossible to create in Blender without workarounds.\
-*(As of version Blender 4.5)*
+*(As of Blender version 4.5)*

 ### Blender's Data Model
-In Blender, animations are represented by Actions.\
+In Blender, an animation is represented by Actions.\
 Each animatable data-block (Object, Mesh, Armature, etc...) links to ***one*** Action and one of its Slots.
-*(Actions only store the data-paths within that data-block)*

 ![](img/animation_data.png)

 When you hit `spacebar`, which ever Actions and Slots are currently linked on all the data-blocks, will play.

 Unfortunately, a data-block can link to only ***one*** Action.\
-*Should you want to animate a walk-cycle and a run-cycle for the same character, you can't.*

-In order to create a second Action, targeting the same data-blocks, you have to unlink the previous Action first.\
+In order to create a second Action, targeting the same data-block, you have to remove the previous Action first.\
 **After an Action has been unlinked, Blender no longer knows what it was animating.**

 ![](img/action_unlinked.png)
 *(When unlinked, the Action knows which Bone and shape-key it animates, but not on which Armature-instance or Mesh!)*

-If you need to edit the previous animation, you have to remember yourself where it and its Slots were linked, and restore that manually.
+If you need to edit the previous Action, you have to remember yourself where it and its Slots were linked, and restore that manually.

-[This is a critical design flaw in Blender's data-model.\
+[This is a critical design flaw in Blender's data-model!\
-While it doesn't inhibit Film and VFX use-cases, it severely limits the ability to create assets for video-games.]{.stf-info-box}
+While it doesn't inhibit Film and VFX use-cases, since all they need is the one animation, it severely limits the ability to create assets for video-games.]{.stf-info-box}

 ### Animation Export
 Exporters, like those for FBX or glTF 2.0, do not have the knowledge of the artist.

-In order to export the Actions, the targets of Actions and Slots have to be guessed.\
+In order to export Actions, the targets of Actions and Slots have to be guessed.\
 Depending on the circumstances, that may work well or fail completely.

 ### Error Prone UX
 The Action displayed in the Action-Editor is linked to the animation-data of the selected data-block.\
-This means, if you switch to another Action in the editor, the data-blocks linked Action will also change, and vice versa.
+This means, if you switch to another Action in the editor, the data-block's linked Action will also change, and vice versa.

 It's incredibly easy to accidentally and unknowingly mess up the scene.